-2010.
-Social Foundations of Education (4).
-Pr., ENGL 1010, ENGL 1020.
+- 2010.
+Social Foundations of Education (3).
+Pr.
+Min. grade of C in ENGL 1010 and ENGL 1020.
 Required for all students in teacher education; provides introduction to education, including historical and philosophical foundations; the role of the school in American culture; and ethical, legal and professional issues.
 This class will be taught as writing intensive.
-Field experiences are required.
+Field experiences are required. - 2120.

-2120.
 Child and Adolescent Growth and Development (3).
-Pr., FNDS 2010.
-Provides an analysis of the function of the teacher and the school in directing, measuring and evaluating individual growth and development from birth to adolescence.
+Pr.
+FNDS 2010.
+Provides an analysis of the function of the teacher and the school in directing, measuring and evaluating individual growth and development from birth to adolescence. - 2140.

-2140.
 Educational Psychology (3).
-Pr., FNDS 2010.
+Pr.
+FNDS 2010.
 Required for completion of teacher education program.
 Examines the psychological dimensions of the education process, conditions under which learning occurs, evaluation of learning and elated teaching methods.
 Field experiences are required.
-Writing intensive sections are 4 hours.
+Writing intensive sections are four hours. - 3200.

-3200.
 Principles of Teaching in the Elementary Classroom (3).
-Pr., Admission to Professional Education.
+Pr.
+Admission to Professional Education.
 The course provides the elementary education candidate with experiences leading to the development of values, confidence, assertiveness skills, and decision-making skills in classroom management.
 Candidates develop a comprehensive management plan for first year teaching.
-Includes a field experience.
+Includes a field experience. - 4010.

-4010.
 Online/Internet Education Skills (3/4).
 Skills necessary to succeed when taking online/Internet courses.
-May be taught concurrently with FNDS 6010.
+May be taught concurrently with FNDS 6010. - 4800.

-4800.
 Measurement and Evaluation (3).
-Pr., one methods course and admission to professional education.
+Pr.
+Admission to professional education.
 Methods, procedures and evaluative instruments for determining teaching effectiveness, pupil learning, an attainment of educational goals in cognitive, psychomotor and affective areas.
 May be taught concurrently with FNDS 6800.